 - Disclose timelines for conducting and completing these studies;

 - Provide information about the potential risks as well as the benefits of participating in the study with those who are considering study participation;

 - Appropriately publish the results of clinical trials.

 Patients and health care providers can benefit from knowing about clinical trials that are open for enrollment.
 We recognize that providing this information is part of our obligation to all who may use our products.

-Clinical trials conducted around the world by our pharmaceutical and device companies are listed on the U.S. National Institutes of Health’s (NIH) website, www.clinicaltrials.gov.
+Clinical trials conducted around the world by our pharmaceutical and device companies are listed on the U.S. National Institutes of Health’s (NIH) website, www.clinicaltrials.gov, the European Clinical Trial Register (EUdraCT), and country-specific and regional registries across the globe as required.
 This includes studies that are ongoing as well as those that have been completed as of the posting requirement cut-off.
 Clinical trials are listed on the website by disease or condition, location and sponsor.
 Information on who can participate and how to get information about being considered for enrollment is also provided.

-We are committed to publishing data that are scientifically or medically important and to abiding by established codes of ethics, presenting truthful, complete and accurate information.
+We are committed to publishing data that are scientifically or medically important, and to abiding by established codes of ethics, presenting truthful, complete and accurate information.
 We consider factors such as whether the findings suggest a new effect, lack of effect, potential benefit or harm to patients or specific sub-populations, or an alteration of the overall benefit/risk profile of a product in determining whether new information merits publication.
-Our companies publish research findings in peer-reviewed journals, present at scientific meetings and comply with posting requirements on www.clinicaltrials.gov.
+Our companies publish research findings in peer-reviewed journals, present at scientific meetings and comply with registry posting requirements.

 Clinical Trials by Outside Investigators

 To help advance medicine and science, we support clinical studies by outside investigators.
 Requests from outside investigators are carefully evaluated for their potential value.
 In conducting clinical investigations, outside investigators must comply with local regulations and must follow our policies.
 They must ensure that the safety of people who participate is respected and protected.